-Before writing your resume you’ll no doubt go online to research a few writing tips, and end up reading article after article giving advice on what and what not to put: “do not exceed two pages in length, begin with most recent work history, highlight your key career achievements in a separate section…”
+Before writing your resume, you’ll no doubt go online to research a few writing tips, and end up reading article after article advising on what and what not to put: “do not exceed two pages in length, begin with most recent work history, highlight your key career achievements in a separate section…”

-This is all great advice, however as an Entry-Level applicant, chances are you have limited experience and the first obstacle you face is finding enough useful information to fill one page.
+This is all excellent advice; however, as an Entry-Level applicant, chances are you have limited experience, and the first obstacle you face is finding enough useful information to fill one page.

-As an experienced CPRW (certified professional resume writer) over the years I’ve met with thousands of stressed young job seekers, most of which were battling through the process of writing their first resume in pursuit of a decent job, following their college graduation.
-In nearly all these cases, the same four rules helped them overcome common issues faced by nearly all entry-level job-seekers, quickly putting them on the fast track to career success.
-Here’s my top four tips on how to write an inspiring entry-level resume.
+As an experienced CPRW (certified professional resume writer) over the years, I’ve met with thousands of stressed young job seekers, most of which were battling through the process of writing their first resume in pursuit of a decent job, following their college graduation.
+In nearly all these cases, the same four rules helped them overcome common issues faced by almost all entry-level job-seekers, quickly putting them on the fast track to career success.
+Here are my top four tips on how to write an inspiring entry-level resume.

 1. Expound your Education:

 What is important is that you demonstrate your knowledge and ability in the industry you’re applying for.
-To help beef up your resume you want to focus on your education, expounding the specific classes you took that illustrate your knowledge and expertise relevant to the job and industry you’re applying to, that indicates you’re a good choice for interview.
+To help beef up your resume, you want to focus on your education, expounding the specific classes you took that illustrate your knowledge and expertise relevant to the job and industry you’re applying to, which indicates you’re the right choice for an interview.

 Always research the company you’re applying to and the specific demands of the job at hand.
 Reflect on what classes you sat that taught you relevant knowledge, and then highlight these under your education section.